 Using drugs for depression to treat insomnia

-Tricyclic and some other classes of depression drugs have long been used for insomnia.
-There is no good evidence for this and little for other depression drugs (see Everitt et al), whereas the serotonin reuptake inhibitors (SRI) as a class generally disrupt sleep early in a course of treatment (Mayers & Baldwin, 2005).
-The alerting effect of SRIs can be offset by co-administration of sedating drugs for depression such as trazodone, probably because they block 5-HT2 receptors that are being overstimulated by an increase in 5-HT (Kaynak et al, 2004); alpha-1 adrenergic antagonism may also contribute.
+Tricyclic and some other classes of antidepressants have long been used for insomnia.
+There is no good evidence for this and little for other antidepressants (see Everitt et al), whereas the selective serotonin reuptake inhibitors (SSRI) as a class generally disrupt sleep early in the course of treatment (Mayers & Baldwin, 2005).
+The alerting effect of SSRIs can sometimes be offset by co-administration of sedating drugs for depression such as trazodone, probably because they block 5-HT2 receptors that are being overstimulated by an increase in 5-HT (Kaynak et al, 2004); alpha-1 adrenergic antagonism may also contribute.
 Other 5-HT2 antagonist drugs for depression such as nefazodone (now discontinued) (Hicks et al, 2002) and mirtazapine (Winokur et al, 2003)) have been shown to reduce insomnia in depression, especially early in treatment.

 Low doses (sub-therapeutic for depression) of sedating tricyclics particularly amitriptyline, have been used for decades to treat insomnia.
 This is particularly common practice in primary care in the UK, where amitriptyline 10 or 25mg is also used for long periods in many patients with chronic illness, particularly those with pain syndromes.
 At this dose amitriptyline is probably acting mostly as a histamine H1 receptor antagonist although a degree of 5-HT2 and cholinergic muscarinic antagonism may also contribute.
 There are no controlled studies of hypnotic efficacy of low-dose amitriptyline in insomnia, and tricyclics are more likely to be lethal than licensed hypnotics in overdose (Nutt, 2005a).
 Controlled trials demonstrate an effect of doxepin in insomnia at sub-antidepressant dose (25mg) (Hajak et al, 2001;Hajak et al, 2001) for 4 weeks, with rebound insomnia.
-Mention your Cochrane review ?

-Trazodone is an agonist at 5-HT1A receptors, an antagonist at 5-HT2 and 1 adrenergic receptors and a weak 5-HT reuptake inhibitor: it is the second most prescribed medication for insomnia in the US.
-It has a perceived absence of ris and, is cheap, , but 25-30% patients experience difficulty tolerating trazodone and dropout rates tend to be higher than for benzodiazepine or Z-drugs.
+Trazodone is an agonist at 5-HT1A receptors, an antagonist at 5-HT2 and 1 adrenergic receptors and a weak 5-HT reuptake inhibitor: it is the second most prescribed medication for insomnia in the USA.
+It has a perceived absence of risk and is cheap, but 25-30% patients experience difficulty tolerating trazodone and dropout rates tend to be higher than for benzodiazepine hypnotics or Z-drugs.
 Although there have been 18 trazodone studies measuring sleep outcomes, only 2 were in primary insomnia, and only 1 was a controlled study (Walsh et al, 1998).
 This study used 50mg trazodone v placebo, and found a significant effect on sleep maintenance parameters at week 1 but not week 2, and a high incidence of daytime somnolence.
 Trimipramine is a drug for depression which blocks -1 adrenergic, histamine H1, dopamine D2, serotonin 5-HT2 and cholinergic receptors (Richelson, 1994;Gross et al, 1991).
 There is one controlled trial (Riemann et al, 2002) in insomnia at doses of 50-200mg for 4 weeks which found a significant improvement in sleep efficiency as measured by polysomnography, paralleled by subjective improvements.
 Side effects were described as marginal.
 Paroxetine, an SSRI, was studied in patients with insomnia aged over 55 years, at a median dose of 20mg for 6 weeks (Reynolds, III et al, 2006), there being a 50% response rate (placebo 38%) with subjective sleep quality and daytime well-being improved.
 This seeming paradoxical action of paroxetine to improve sleep is probably related to its good efficacy in many anxiety disorders where it seems to reduce recurrent thinking and ruminations.

-Taking SSRIs, venlafaxine, mianserin or mirtazapine increases the risk of restless legs syndrome and periodic limb movements of sleep (Hoque & Chesson, Jr., 2010) and SSRIs are known to induce or exacerbate sleep bruxism (Wilson & Argyropoulos, 2005).
+Taking SSRIs, venlafaxine, mianserin or mirtazapine increases the risk of restless legs syndrome and periodic limb movements of sleep (Hoque & Chesson, Jr., 2010) and SSRIs can induce or exacerbate sleep bruxism (Wilson & Argyropoulos, 2005).

 Recommendations